pine3ree/pine3ree-pdo/README.md

 ## Installation

-You can install this library using Composer:
+You can install this library using Composer (with "minimum-stability": "dev"):

 ```bash
 $ composer require pine3ree/p3-pdo